Skip to main content

 • Example: http://192.168.10.1/api/

-• Displays the secure HTTPS API endpoint for use over the internet.
-(Enable it under System > Cloud Access)
+• Displays a HTTPS API endpoint for use over the internet.

 Recommended

-: Use this endpoint for secure communication when accessing the API outside the local network.
+: Use this endpoint when accessing the API outside the local network.
+Do not use public IP/forwarding.

 5. API Key